Import CSV Files from Amazon S3 or GCS into TiDB Cloud

 2. Click the name of your target cluster to go to its overview page, and then click Import in the left navigation pane.

-3. Provide the following information for the source CSV files:
+3. On the Import Data from Amazon S3 page, provide the following information for the source CSV files:

-• Bucket Access (This field is visible only for AWS S3): you can use either an AWS access key or an AWS Role ARN to access your bucket.
+• Bucket Access: you can use either an AWS Role ARN or an AWS access key to access your bucket.
 For more information, see Configure Amazon S3 access.

 • AWS Role ARN: enter the AWS Role ARN value.